Muzzman111/SyncScribe/README.md

 ## Project Description

-This project downloads time-stamped, foreign language lyrics from the lrclib.net API, translates them into English using a local language model, and retrieves the corresponding MP3.
+This project downloads time-stamped, foreign language lyrics for any song, translates them into English using a AI model, and retrieves the corresponding MP3 from Youtube.
 The song can then be played in the Quod Libet music player with both the original and translated lyrics scrolling in sync.
-KoboldCPP runs QWEN 2.5 7B for translation, and yt-dlp is used to download the MP3.
+The lrclib.net API is used to download the lyrics in an LRC format, KoboldCPP runs QWEN 2.5 7B for translation, and yt-dlp is used to download the MP3.

 ## Running the Script

-1. **Start KoboldCPP**
+1. **Start KoboldCPP server**
-   - Click "Load" at the bottom of the window.
+   - Launch KoboldCPP and click "Load" at the bottom of the window.
+   - Select your saved Kobold preset.
+(If you haven't set up a preset, refer to the "KoboldCPP Model Config" section.)
-   - Load the model preset you created earlier and click "Launch".
+   - Click "Launch" to load the model weights and start the server.

 2. **Navigate to the Script Folder**
    - Open your terminal and change directory into the project folder:
      ```
-     cd *yourpath*/SyncScribe
+     cd /SyncScribe
      ```

 3. **Run the Script**